Quality Improvement Science and Systems Analysis

 - as a 5 day short course (for credit or not for credit)

-- as part of the MSc in Surgical Science and Practice.
+- as part of the Postgraduate Diploma in Health Research.

 This course will be held at the Department for Continuing Education, Rewley House, Oxford.